 (Milage at 45p per miles from HG2 0BU) Please ask if I can you if you are further afield, as it will depend on my current workload.

 What do you do?
 Whatever it is that you need!
-I listen, I hold, I soothe babies, change nappies, hang up washing, I unload dishwashers, feed and nurture mum, support you during breastfeeding, or wash bottles… I do whatever it is that you need to feel held and supported.
+I listen, I hold, I soothe babies, change nappies, hang up washing, I unload dishwashers, feed and nurture the birthing parent, support you during breastfeeding/chestfeeding, or wash bottles… I do whatever it is that you need to feel held and supported.

 Some describe a Doula as being a Family Doula, as they often feel like an extended member of the family, there to help, with no judgement or opinion on your choices as a family.

 As a Gentle Sleep Consultant, I can help you set up foundations for optimum sleep for babies developmental stage.

 Ideally, we will have already worked through your postpartum plan, and I will have learned what your priorities are.